-With 16 years of college head coaching under his belt, Jerry Wainwright comes to the Bulldogs with significant experience to help Rodney Terry build a solid foundation for the basketball program.
-His last stop was a five year stretch on the sidelines at DePaul as head coach.
-During his collegiate tenure, Wainwright has taken his teams to seven postseason tournaments including three NCAA berths and four NIT appearances.
+With 16 years of college head coaching under his belt, Wainwright’s last head coaching stop was a five year stretch on the sidelines at DePaul as head coach.
+During his collegiate head coaching tenure, Wainwright took his teams to seven postseason tournaments including three NCAA berths and four National Invitation Tournament (NIT) appearances.

 Wainwright began his coaching career in the prep ranks first at Montrose High School in Denver where he led his team to the state tournament and was named Colorado District Coach of the Year in 1975.
 He returned to his native state, Illinois, as an assistant coach at East Leyden High School in suburban Chicago.
-While there, he helped teams compile an amazing 104-4 four-year record.
+While there, he helped teams compile an impressive 104-4 four-year record.
 Wainwright also coached at Chicago's Highland Park High School, directing his team to the state's "Sweet 16" in 1982.
-He was named state district Coach of the Year his last two seasons.

 |Email this article||Printer-friendly format|